 The credit hour is the basic unit of academic credit granted by the law school.
-It reflects (but exceeds) the Carnegie unit that has served as the traditional unit of measure in American higher education.
-For courses offered by the law school, one semester credit hour is equivalent to (a) one hour (60 full minutes) of faculty instruction time per week for 14 weeks, plus an additional week for a final examination, for a total of 900 minutes (840 minutes of direct instruction and 60 minutes of examination) or 15 hours per credit hour; and (b) a minimum of two hours (120 minutes) of student preparation time outside of the classroom each week for 14 weeks, plus an additional week for a final examination, for a total of 1,800 minutes (120 minutes per week for 15 weeks) or 30 hours per credit hour.
+It reflects (but typically exceeds) the Carnegie unit that has served as the traditional unit of measure in American higher education.
+For courses offered by the law school, one semester credit hour is equivalent to (a) one hour (60 full minutes) of faculty instruction time per week for 14 weeks, plus an additional week for a final examination, for a total of 900 minutes (840 minutes) of student preparation time outside of the classroom each week for 14 weeks, plus an additional week for a final examination (b) a minimum of two hours (120 minutes) of student preparation time outside of the classroom each week for 15 weeks) or 30 hours per credit hour.
 Thus, for each semester credit hour, students should have a minimum of 45 hours of rigorous engagement with the course material and activities directed toward the course learning outcomes.